-As this year comes to an end, we reflect on the positive, the happy, the success stories of our NF Community – the stories that put a smile on your face even during these dark days.
+As 2020 comes to an end, we reflect on the positive, the happy, the success stories of our NF Community – the stories that put a smile on your face even during these dark days.
 Today, we ask that you support our Success Story Initiative by giving what you can, so that we can continue to make happy stories for those affected by neurofibromatosis.

 Needless to say, 2020 has been a challenging year.
 But, for my (15-year-old) Riley, who has NF1, it has also been a year of adjustment, hope and gratitude.
 Of course, there are the changes we are all dealing with, staying home, seeing family and friends less frequently, and learning via zoom.
 Thankfully, Riley has been able to keep a positive attitude regarding the current situation and her health and focuses on the joys in her life.
 She spends a good amount of time online with friends and TikTok (despite facial disfiguration and with one video hitting nearly 2 million views), and the laughter I hear down the hall from this brightens my days.